Thorpe Marsh Power Station

 Thorpe Marsh Power Station was a 1 GW coal-fired power station near Barnby Dun in South Yorkshire, England.
 The station was commissioned in 1963 and closed in 1994.
 In 2011, permission was given for the construction of a gas-fired power station on the site.

 History

 Construction and operation, (1959–1994)

+The Central Electricity Authority proposed in December 1956 to construct a power station containing 550 MW turbo alternators.
+These were vastly bigger units than had been built which at the time was 200 MW.
+The sets were actually 2 × 275 MW units powered by one turbine as that was the maximum size that could be transported.
+Thorpe Marsh was selected for a 1,100 MW station to be delivered as a part of its 1962 programme.

 Construction of the station began in 1959; it was built as a prototype for all the large modern power stations in the UK.
 It was commissioned between 1963 and 1965.
 Thorpe Marsh was one of the CEGB's twenty steam power stations with the highest thermal efficiency; in 1963–4 the thermal efficiency was 31.50 per cent, 32.76 per cent in 1964–5, and 33.09 per cent in 1965–6.

 There were 2 × 28 MW auxiliary gas turbines on the site, these had been commissioned in December 1966.

 The plant was officially opened in 1967.

-The station contained two 550 MW generating units with cross compound turbines, supplied from a single boiler.
-Steam was supplied at 2300 psi at 1050 F.
+The station contained two Parsons 550 MW generating units.
+These turbo-generator itself is a two-shaft machine operating two alternators, each of 275 MW cross compound turbines, each supplied from a International Combustion boiler that could provide 3,750,000 lb/ of steam an hour, at a pressure of 2,400 lb per sq in and a temperature of 1,055 deg F. The steam was reheated after passing through the high-pressure turbine back to 1,055 deg F before passing back through the remaining stages of the turbine.
+These were the biggest boilers ever constructed at the time and were two separately cased twin furnace units but with a single steam output.

 The annual electricity output of Thorpe Marsh was: